KDE/digikam-doc/left_sidebar/labels_view.rst

 .. note::

-    The **Pick Labels** properties can be assigned automatically using the deep-learning tool **Image Quality Sorter** by analysis the aesthetic score of items.
-See this :ref:`Maintenance Tool section <maintenance_quality>` for details.
+    The **Pick Labels** properties can be assigned automatically using the deep-learning tool **Image Quality Sorter** which works by analyzing the aesthetic score of items.
+See the :ref:`Maintenance Tool section <maintenance_quality>` for details.

 The **Rating** and **Color** Labels can be used to sort items from your collection during your asset management workflow.
 See :ref:`this section <rating_ranking>` for details.